Benefits

 Clinical trials

-Multiple in vitro and animal studies of chaga extracts and betulinic acid for various cancer cell lines.
+In vitro and animal studies of chaga extracts and the triterpene betulinic acid, summarized in mechanistic reviews.